SashaKuechenmeister1/GE1-Assignment/README.md

 # Description of the project

 For my 2021-2022 Games Engine 1 assignnment I am planning <br />
-on creating an awe inspiring audio visualiser which will be <br />
+on creating an awe inspiring procedurally generated <br />
-displayed on/through a procedurally generated terrain. <br />
+remote islane with nice nature sounds such as birds singing, etc. <br />

 # References
 Guides to Procedural Generation <br />